 With a Danish CPR number, you can learn Danish for free at Copenhagen Language Center.
-As of 1 July 2017, new students enrolling in Danish courses will be charged a refundable deposit of DKK 1,250.
+As of 1 July 2017, most new students enrolling in Danish courses will be charged a refundable deposit of DKK 1,250.

 The following rules apply for the refundable deposit: